CalPolySpaceSystems/UpBoard-Old/Documentation/Packet.md

 `<lat 63:32><long 31:0>`

-The format is a signed 32 bit integer of the format `-DDDMMmm`, where `D` is degree, `M` is minutes, and `m` is fraction of a minute.
+The format is a unsigned 32 bit integer of the format `-DDDMMmmmmm`, where `D` is degree, `M` is minutes, and `m` is fraction of a minute.

+#### Temperature

+The temperature from the 9-axis.

+`<temp 15:0>`

+Type: Signed fixed point 16 bit integer - 12/4
+Units: Celsius

 #### Accelerometer